Skip to main content

 The Flowable Work Activities > Generate Document activity uses a Word document as a template that at runtime is used to generate a final PDF or Word document.
 This template is referenced by a Template Model.

 Open Flowable Design and create a new app model.
-Click the + Add model button, select create a new model for the app, Other and then Template.
+Afterwards, click the Create button and select Template for the Model type drop

 Give the template a name and a key.
 For demo purposes, we'll use My template and myTemplate.